Harold Hughes: Touted as a presidential "dark horse"

 In early 1970, Hughes began to get press recognition as a "dark horse candidate" for the 1972 presidential election.
 Columnist David Broder described him as "a very dark horse, but the only Democrat around who excites the kind of personal enthusiasm the Kennedys used to generate."

 In 1971, Hughes denounced Nixon's secret wiretapping, done through the FBI.

 He seemed to observers to be an almost reluctant candidate, though, and a bit too much of a "mystic" for the Washington press corps.
 Columnist Mary McGrory wrote of him: "He hates small talk, he likes a heavy rap.
 He talks about religion, and about drugs and alcohol.
 He hated being trotted out to cajole financiers wanting to look him over before opening the checkbook.
 His staff had to prod him to call party chairmen.
 Hughes preferred a session with the kids at the local treatment centers."
 The Washington establishment was not too surprised when he dropped out of the race.

 According to Hunter S. Thompson, Gary Hart suggested after the '72 campaign that Hughes might have been the only Democratic candidate who could have defeated Nixon.

+He would then join Maine Senator Edmund Muskie's campaign as campaign manager.

 Decision not to seek re-election

 On September 5, 1973, Hughes announced that, after a long period of soul-searching, he would retire from the Senate when his term was completed.
 He said that, for "profoundly personal religious reasons" he would seek "a new kind of challenge and spiritual opportunity," and would "continue efforts in alcoholism and drug treatment fields, working for social causes and world peace."
 He said: "Rightly or wrongly, I believe that I can move more people through a spiritual approach more effectively than I have been able to achieve through the political approach."

 In 1974, his last full year in the Senate, he succeeded in passing legislation that extended and expanded the original 1970 act.
 He was invited to the signing of the bill by President Nixon, but "couldn't bring myself to attend, since his administration had fought it every inch of the way."
-Democratic Congressman John Culver defeated Stanley to succeed Hughes in 1974.
+Democratic Congressman John Culver defeated Stanley, whom Hughes had defeated in 1968, to succeed Hughes in 1974.